-- Discover the extension points for the components you want to customize.
+- Discover the extension points for the chosen component.

-This article demonstrates finding an extension point.
-It steps through a simple example that locates an extension point for importing LDAP users.
-The example includes using Liferay DXP’s Application Manager and Felix Gogo Shell.
+In this tutorial, you’ll learn how to find an extension point.
+You’ll step through a simple example that locates an extension point for importing LDAP users.
+This will require the use of Liferay DXP’s Application Manager and Felix Gogo Shell.

-First think of words that describe the application behavior you want to change.
-The right keywords can help you easily track down the desired module and its component.
+You must first think of words that describe the application behavior you want to change.
+With the right keywords, you can easily track down the desired module and its component.
 Consider the example for importing LDAP users.
-Some candidate keywords for finding the component are import, user, *security, *and LDAP.
+Some candidate keywords for finding the component are import, user, and LDAP.

-The easiest way to discover the module responsible for a particular Liferay feature is to use the Application Manager.
-The Application Manager lists apps and their included modules/components in an easy-to-use interface.
+The easiest way to discover the module responsible for a particular feature in Liferay DXP is to use the Application Manager.
+The Application Manager lists app suites and their included modules/components in an easy-to-use interface.
 It even lists third party apps!
 You’ll use your keywords to target the applicable component.

 Open the App Manager by navigating to Control Panel → Apps → App Manager.
-The top level lists independent apps and independent modules.
+The top level lists app suites, independent apps, and independent modules.

-Navigate the apps and modules to find components that might provide your desired extension point.
-Remember to check for your keywords in element names.
-The keyword security is found in the Liferay CE Portal Security app.
-Select it.
+Navigate the app suites, apps, and modules, or use Search to find components that might provide your desired extension point.
+Remember to check for your keywords in element names and descriptions.
+The keyword LDAP resides under the Liferay Foundation app suite; select it.

-The Security application has several modules to inspect.
-Select the Liferay Portal Security LDAP Implementation module.
+The LDAP application only has one module, but typically, applications have more than one module to inspect.
+Select the Liferay Portal Security LDAP module.

 Search through the components, applying your keywords as a guide.
 Copy the component name you think best fits the functionality you want to customize; you’ll inspect it later using the Gogo shell.

-Next, you’ll use the Gogo shell to inspect the component for extension points.
+Next, you’ll begin using the Gogo shell to inspect the component for extension points.

 Once you have the component that relates to the functionality you want to extend, you can use the Gogo shell’s Service Component Runtime (SCR) commands to inspect it.
-You can execute SCR commands using Liferay Blade CLI or in Gogo shell.
-This article assumes you’re using the Gogo shell.
+You can execute SCR commands using Liferay Blade CLI or in Gogo shell via telnet.
+This tutorial assumes you’re using the Gogo shell via telnet.